mamcer/mamcer.github.io/_posts/2018-04-21-continuous-delivery-mvc-parameters-tfs.md

 ## Triggers

 In order to have a Continuous Delivery process we need to configure the build and release triggers accordingly.
 A continuous delivery schema requires that any change pushed to the repository should trigger a deploy.
-In order to that we have to configure the Trigger of the Build plan and of the specific Release environment.
+In order to that we have to configure the Trigger condition of the Build plan and the specific Release environment.

 Build